 We used years as a graduate student and as a postdoctoral scholar as continuous variables.
 Identity factors were coded as whether the respondent was part of the group (yes = 1) or not (no = 0).
-Identity factors included whether someone was the first in their family to obtain a college degree (first generation); gender identity; whether a trainee identified as BIPOC; whether the trainee had a chronic health condition or disability; and whether the trainee’s first language was English or not.
+Identity factors included whether someone was the first in their family to obtain a college degree (first generation, hereafter first-gen); gender identity; whether a trainee identified as BIPOC; whether the trainee had a chronic health condition or disability; and whether the trainee’s first language was English or not.
 Unfortunately, we had too small of a sample size of individuals identifying as non-binary/other (e.g., non-binary, third gender, etc.) to get accurate model results (n = 8/311 respondents), so we eliminated all but those who identify as male or female from the analysis on publication totals.
 Recognizing that these individual survey respondents have shared insights from their experiences, we express deep gratitude for their voluntary contributions.
-Although these data were too minimal to statistically test how being gender non-binary affected publication outcomes, we encourage readers to view a summary of these responses (Supplementary Table S5).
+Although these data were too minimal to statistically test how being gender non-binary affected publication outcomes, we encourage readers to view a summary of these responses (Supplementary Table S6).

 RESULTS